 Three Specific Recommendations

 Choose providers with transparent pricing models.
 No hidden fees or surprise renewals at 300% markup.
 Quality hosting companies make money on service value.
-They don't rely on billing tricks.
+They do not rely on billing tricks.

 We tracked competitor pricing tactics for three years.
 Companies offering "$1 first month" typically charged $15-25/month at renewal.
-These pricing games indicate poor unit economics.
+These pricing games signal poor unit economics.

-Prioritize providers investing in modern infrastructure.
-NVMe storage, current PHP versions, and robust backup systems cost money.
+Prioritise providers investing in modern infrastructure.
+NVMe storage, current PHP versions, and resilient backup systems cost money.
 These investments indicate long-term thinking.
-They show focus beyond short-term profit maximization.
+They show focus beyond short-term profit maximisation.

 Test support quality before committing.
-Send a technical question during signup.
+Send a technical question during sign-up.
 Measure response time and quality.
 Great hosting companies hire experienced technicians.
-They don't use offshore script readers.
+They do not use offshore script readers.

 I recommend asking about server specifications, backup procedures, and security measures.
 Quality providers answer these questions knowledgeably.
 Budget providers deflect or provide vague responses.

 The hosting industry will continue consolidating.
-But opportunities remain for providers focused on specific markets.
+Opportunities remain for providers focused on specific markets.
 Superior customer experience still wins.
-Choose wisely based on your actual needs, not just price.
+Choose based on your actual needs, not just price.